BogdanRaven/PanelMachine/README.md

 # Overlay Panels

-A flexible panel machine for managing overlay panels in casual games.
+A flexible state machine for managing overlay panels in casual games.

 ## Features